emdgroup/baybe/docs/userguide/serialization.md

 For example, when describing the degrees of freedom of your experimental campaign, you can chose from several different [parameter types](/userguide/parameters).

-While this is offers great flexibility, it comes with a challenge for deserialization because you cannot know a priori which concrete object subclass is contained in an incoming serialization string on the receiving end.
+While this offers great flexibility, it comes with a challenge for deserialization because you cannot know a priori which concrete object subclass is contained in an incoming serialization string on the receiving end.
 Instead, you oftentimes need to be able to process the incoming string dynamically.